 The Fourier inversion formula provides an easy way to recover the distribution from the characteristic function.
 Recovering a distribution from its moments is more difficult, and sometimes requires tools such as analytic continuation; this problem is known as the inverse moment problem and will not be discussed here.

-To prove the central limit theorem, we know from the truncation method that we may assume without loss of generality that is bounded (and in particular subgaussian); we may also normalise to have mean zero and unit variance.
-From the Chernoff bound (3) we know that the are uniformly subgaussian; so by Theorem 4, it suffices to show that
+We now give the moment method proof of the central limit theorem.
+As discussed above we may assume without loss of generality that is bounded (and in particular subgaussian); we may also normalise to have mean zero and unit variance.
+By Theorem 44, it suffices to show that

 for all , where is a standard gaussian variable.

+The moments were already computed in Exercise 36 of Notes 1.
 So now we need to compute .
-Using (4) and linearity of expectation, we can expand this as
+Using linearity of expectation, we can expand this as

 To understand this expression, let us first look at some small values of .